To the Stars audiobook

 Everything Corday loves, everything he believes in—is history.
 He is a wanderer in eternity, and nothing in the cold, dark forbidding reaches of space can prepare him for the astounding discovery he will make upon his long-awaited return from the stars.

 Performers: R.F.
-Daley (narrator), Cathy Shenkelberg and Jim Meskimen.
+Daley (narrator), Jim Meskimen, Bob Caso and Jack Armstrong.

 “One of the greatest science fiction novels that has ever been written” —Jerry Pournelle, author of Lucifer’s Hammer